gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ![HARAYA Logo](ai.png)

-HARAYA is a high-functioning autonomous responsive anthropomorphic yielding assistant developed by Gianne P. Bacay.
-It is designed to provide a personalized and intelligent AI virtual assistant experience, leveraging cutting-edge technologies in artificial intelligence and natural language processing.
+**HARAYA** is a high-functioning autonomous responsive anthropomorphic yielding assistant developed by *Gianne P. Bacay*.
+It is designed and trained to provide a personalized and human-like AI virtual assistant experience, leveraging cutting-edge technologies in artificial intelligence, computer vision, and natural language processing.

 ## Features

 - Speech Recognition: HARAYA can understand voice commands, allowing for seamless and intuitive user interactions.

-- Face and Pose Recognition: HARAYA is equipped with the ability to recognize faces and poses, enabling applications in image analysis and identification.
+- Face and Pose Recognition: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.

 - Computer Automation: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- Question Answering: Powered by Google's Larage language model PaLM2 bison model, HARAYA can answer a wide range of questions and engage in informative conversations.
+- Question Answering: Powered by Google's Large language model PaLM2 bison model, HARAYA can answer a wide range of questions and engage in informative conversations.

-- Web Scraping: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.
+- Web Data Scraping: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.

 - Web Search: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.